Skip to main content

 My Petrol Chainsaw will not idle

-This article explains the checks you can carry out if your chainsaw cuts out when the throttle trigger is released or will not maintain idle speed.
+This article explains the checks you can carry out if your chainsaw stalls when the throttle trigger is released or is unable to maintain a stable idle speed.

-Ensure the chainsaw is operated in a safe, well-ventilated area when carrying out any running checks.
+• Operate the chainsaw only in a safe, well-ventilated area

 Possible Causes & Basic Checks